How to create a sprite sheet

 An animation strip is the simplest form of a sprite sheet: It's just placing each animation frame next to each other.
 All frames have the same size, and the animation is aligned in each frame.

-It might also contain multiple lines if the animation is longer.
+It might also contain multiple rows if the animation is longer.

 Tile sets, tile maps

-A tile set is not different from a sprite sheet: It contains building blocks for game levels.
+A tile set is essentially a type of sprite sheet: It contains building blocks for game levels.
 This is an example for a tile map:

 Optimized sprite sheets

-With this data file it's much easier to tell the game engine that you want to draw a Apple sprite — instead of paint the sprite at position (299,192).
+With this data file it's much easier to tell the game engine that you want to draw an Apple sprite — instead of paint the sprite at position (280,124).

-This is an example of for an optimized sprite sheet, and it's data file might look like:
+This is an example of an optimized sprite sheet, and its data file might look like:

 {